Educational Conferences & Presentations

 Our Narrative Medicine sessions are co-facilitated by Dr. Kathryn Kirkland, who has extensive training in Narrative Medicine, and Dr. Chris Ahern.

-Program Director Meetings
+Program Director/Associate Program Director meetings

 • Communicate feedback, received from program faculty, to the fellow